Notgnoshi/trumperator/README.md

 ## TODO

-* Add regularization?
-* Figure out how the generation actually works
-* What is the structure of the data?
 * Given a trained model, generate a number of tweets
 * Given a bunch of generated tweets, score them somehow (online poll?)
   * Grammar checker (NLTK has a grammar parser)
   * Second neural network
     * Dr. Pyeatt leans this way, and actually to focus on this.
 (Classify tweet as written by user X or not written by user X.) I would need to generate a dataset containing tweets from multiple users.
+  * Online poll, filter 'good' generated tweets by hand.
 * Figure out what exactly the diversity stuff is
+* Use a smaller training set?
+(Last two years of tweets?)
 * Make training faster?
 * Experiment with LSTM options
 * Experiment with model size/depth